dany002/UBB-Computer-Science/Year 1/Semester 2/Graph algorithms/LAB 1-2/README.md

 On each of the following m lines, three numbers, x, y and c, describing an edge: the origin, the target and the cost of that edge.

 Write a program that, given a directed graph and two vertices, finds a lowest length path between them, by using a backward breadth-first search from the ending vertex.

+Write a program that, given a graph with costs that has no negative cost cycles and two vertices, finds a lowest cost walk between the given vertices.
+The program shall use the Floyd-Warshall algorithm.